vorburger/openstack-devstack-opendaylight-vagrant/README.md

 Test that OpenDaylight started and netvirt openstack is running e.g. with a `grep "StateManager all is ready" ../data/log/karaf.log` and no unexpected exceptions.

-Now to provision and start the VM with OpenStack devstack, just:
+Now to provision and start the VM with OpenStack devstack using the Vagrant libvirt provider for KVM, just:

-    vagrant up
+    vagrant up --provider=libvirt

 and that should finish, after quite a while, with a `DevStack Component Timing` message.  http://192.168.150.10/identity/ should return some JSON now.